MicrosoftDocs/PowerShell-Docs/gallery/getting-started.md

 ---
 # Getting Started with the PowerShell Gallery

+The PowerShell Gallery is a package repository containing scripts, modules, and DSC resources you can download and leverage.
-The proper way to install packages from the PowerShell Gallery is to use the cmdlets in the [PowerShellGet](/powershell/module/powershellget) module.
+You use the cmdlets in the [PowerShellGet](/powershell/module/powershellget) module to install packages from the PowerShell Gallery.
 You do not need to sign in to download items from the PowerShell Gallery.

 > [!NOTE]